Renaissance/Enlightenment (1600’s-1800’s)

 The tests that condemned witches

 Swimming of a Witch: One of the most known tests to determine who was a witch is the “swimming” of a witch.
 This was used across Europe and America during a period when religion was closely intertwined with science (Dorn, 2022).
-The prosecutors believed if the witch floated, God was interfering and creating a miracle to tell them she was guilty.
+This belief stemmed from the idea that water, as a pure element, would reject witches, causing them to float.
+Furthermore, the prosecutors believed if the witch floated, God was interfering and creating a miracle to tell them she was guilty.
 This trial was used for multiple types of crimes that could not have a fair trial for reasons such as no witnesses.

-Witches Cake: The witches cake is a tricky test.
+Witches Cake: The use of the witches cake in Salem was one of the earliest tests conducted during the trials, exacerbating hysteria when it failed to produce results.
 A cake is made using a victim’s urine and rye meal.
 This is then fed to a dog who will also become afflicted with “fits” if the victim is possessed by a witch (Caporael, 1976).
 Pictured in the infographic is Tituba, an enslaved Native American living in Salem in 1692 (Boomer, 2024).
 She was asked by a church member to bake this witches cake and was later prosecuted as a witch and murdered for following the church members orders.

 Prayer Test: Another test commonly used was the Prayer Test.
 This was famously used in 1664 England to persecute Amy Denny and Rose Cullender.
 Amy and Rose were responsible for the care of children who kept having “fits”.
 The test involved the children reading an excerpt from the New testament.
 When either of the girls came across the word Lord, Jesus, or Christ they fell into a fit.
 When they came across the words Satan or Devil they would say, “This bites but makes me speak right well”.
+The inability to recite sacred words without fits was interpreted as evidence of demonic possession, reflecting the era’s deep intertwining of religion and law.
 We would now blame this on autosuggestion- a type of self hypnosis due to the placebo effect (Riddell, 1926).
 At this time however, it was the clear sign of possession and witchcraft by Amy Denny and Rose Cullender and led them to being hanged on March 17, 1665.

 Conclusion and connection to Sts